math.gl is a toolbox that offers a range of modules for

 math.gl module are built on (e.g. gl-matrix) are also all open source and MIT licensed.

-@math.gl/culling include Cesium-derived code which is Apache2 licensed.
+@math.gl/culling models include Cesium-derived code which is Apache2 licensed.